 CPS Energy serves customers in Bexar County and portions of Atascosa, Bandera, Comal, Guadalupe, Kendall, Medina, and Wilson counties.

-Pushing renewables to reduce green house gas emissions to meet state and federal standards, CPS Energy is now leading in wind-energy capacity among municipally owned utilities across the US with almost 860 MW of wind energy under contract in 2012 and more planned to come on line that year.
-The company has a goal of getting 20% of its power from renewable sources by 2020, including 100 MW from solar power.
+Pushing renewables to reduce green house gas emissions to meet state and federal standards, CPS Energy is now leading in wind-energy capacity among municipally owned utilities across the US with a goal of getting 20% of its power from renewable sources by 2020, including 100 MW from solar power.
 It also plans to cut its customers' demand for electricity by 771 MW by that year.
 In a major acceleration of its green energy/conservation commitments, in fiscal year 2012, CPS Energy announced plans to deactivate its J.T.
 Deely Units 1 and 2 coal-fired power plants in fiscal year 2018 instead of the projected dates of fiscal year 2032 and fiscal year 2033.

 Looking to reduce both power use and its carbon footprint, CPS Energy is retrofitting more than 1 million electric and gas meters in order to bring them into a smart technology grid to help customers save money and conserve power.
 It is also encouraging customers to switch to compact fluorescent lights, and has a goal of reducing power demand by 771 MW by 2020.